deepesh611/Learning-Automation/README.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed any scripts or the common library, update the documentation.
 4. Ensure the new code or scripts follow the existing style and format.
-5. Update both `lib.py` and `lib.ipynb` when modifying the common library functions.
+5. Update both `lib.py` when modifying the common library functions.
 6. Make sure that you have given proper description in your PR
 7. Include your GitHub profile picture and name in the contributors section below.